ahumenberger/Aligator.jl/README.md

+# Aligator.jl
+> Automated Loop Invariant Generation by Algebraic Techniques Over the Rationals.

-# Aligator.jl - A Julia package for loop invariant generation
+Aligator.jl is a Julia package for the automated generation of loop invariants.
+It supersedes the Mathematica package [Aligator](https://github.com/ahumenberger/aligator).

 ## Installation